Four Powers of an IT Superhero: No Cape Required

 It’s a bird; it’s a plane, it’s a…console manager with field replaceable modules!?
 IT infrastructure can take many forms, which means that your company’s equipment must connect and manage different devices as needed.
 Choosing infrastructure that can quickly adapt to multiple port configurations can eliminate budgeting headaches for new equipment and unnecessary installation costs.

 We obviously know that electricity powers computers, console managers, and other IT equipment.
 But before you summon bolts of lightning, first consider where the power is needed, when it’s needed and in what amounts.
 By consolidating your console manager and power distribution units (PDUs) into one hybrid appliance, you can significantly increase equipment reliability and decrease system operating costs.

 These powers are meant to be used for the good of the network and will be enforced by the Kings and Queens of the Cloud.
 What powers do you think make an IT superhero?
-Tweet us your thoughts @lantronix using the hashtag, #ITSuperhero, and stop by our booth (#2743) at Cisco Live!
+Tweet us your thoughts @lantronix using the hashtag, #ITSuperhero, and stop by our booth (#68) at SpiceWorld 2018!